neg-serg/negwm/README.md

 etc. Of course you are also need pip or conda, or smth to install dependencies.

+Also you need [ppi3] as i3 config preprocessor.

 # Performance

 ~~I recommend you to use *stackless python* for better performance.
 Nuitka / pypy